pypa/flit/doc/pyproject_toml.rst

 name
   The name your package will have on PyPI.
 This field is required.
-For Flit, this also points to your package as an import name by default (see ... if that needs to be different). version
+For Flit, this also points to your package as an import name by default (see :ref:`pyproject_module` if that needs to be different). version
   Version number as a string.
 If you want Flit to get this from a ``__version__`` attribute, leave it out of the TOML config and include